& SCRIMSHAW ......

 In 1987 I secured a good supply of elephant tusk and have the 1975 bill of lading for its entry into the USA.
-However, I now can't sell any of it because I live in California where it has been banned to sell.
+Even though here in California where it has been banned to sell, federal ivory laws override and I can continue to legally sell knives with elephant ivory handles.

 In 1986 I developed a method called "full ivory overlay".
 A slab of ivory is cushioned underneath with a layer of exotic hardwood.
 This not only gives additional character to a knife, it also gives stability to the expansion rate of the ivory.
 I have never had any cracks develop in the ivory using this method!
 Thinner layers of wood work too.